Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-sysctl-parameters-on-nodes/guide.en-gb.md

 The output should be the same as the value you defined in the DaemonSet YAML defined above.

 Congratulations !
-You've successfully modified the maximum Inotify "max_user_watches" value on Managed Kubernetes Service.
+You've successfully modified the maximum Inotify "max_user_watches" value on your Managed Kubernetes Service.

 ## Go further